Many organ builders work at Flentrop all their lives.

 In 1998 he was became Deputy Director, with all

 voicing activities under his supervision.
-After the death of Cees van
+From the death of Cees van

 Pipe- and reed maker; with us since 1973.